 Were you fortunate enough that all of your tomato seeds sprouted but now you’re wondering how to separate all of the tomato seedlings, or if you should at all?
 The answer is yes and in the article, I will explain step by step!

-So why not keep all the plants that you’ve already started right!
-Even if you don’t have the space to plant every tomato plant, you could give them away to friends and family, or keep them growing in pots as back up in case your other tomato plants die.
+Even if you don’t have the space to plant every tomato plant, you could give them away to friends and family, or keep them growing in pots as a backup in case your other tomato plants die.

-I separated my tomato seedlings when they were about a month and half old.
-At this point they were plenty big enough but should have probably been separated sooner.
+I separated my tomato seedlings when they were about a month and a half old.
+At this point, they were plenty big enough but should have probably been separated sooner.

 How to Separate Tomato Seedlings